indigodarkwolf/box16/README.md

 	* POKE $9FB5,2 will unpause GIF recording
 * `-help` lists all command line options and then exits.
 * `-hypercall_path <path>` sets the default path for all LOAD and SAVE calls to BASIC and the kernal.
 * `-ignore_ini` will ignore the contents of any ini file that Box16 might be aware of.
+This option is not saved to the ini file.
 * `-ignore_patch` will ignore the contents of any patch file that Box16 might be aware of.
 * `-ini <custom.ini>` will allow manually specifying an ini file for Box16 to use.
 * `-keymap` tells the KERNAL to switch to a specific keyboard layout.
 Use it without an argument to view the supported layouts.